 WARNING!
 Turn the key switch to the OFF (#0) position and remove the key prior to performing service near moving parts such as blades, pulleys, motors, belts, or chains.
-Failure to follow this may result in serious injury or death.

 1. Check the rollers for performance and wear every blade change.
 Make sure the rollers are clean and spinning freely.
 If not, replace them.
 Replace any rollers which have worn smooth or have become cone shaped.